postsharp/PostSharp.Community.HelloWorld/README.md

 You can use the code in this repository as a base on which to build your own add-in for PostSharp.

 *This is an add-in for [PostSharp](https://postsharp.net).
-It modifies your assembly during compilation by using IL weaving.
-The add-in functionality is in preview, and not yet public.
-This add-in might not work and is unsupported.*
+It modifies your assembly during compilation by using IL weaving.*

 ## Creating an add-in
 To create your PostSharp add-in using this template as a base, do the following: